-Woodpecker Cove is located on Mitkof Island.
+Woodpecker Cove is a sale area located on Mitkof Island.
 The entire proposed timber sale is located on SESF land.
-Office review of inventory data and aerial/satellite imagery indicates merchantable timber is likely present within the sale area, but the operability has not been field verified.
-Approximately 0.9 miles of new road has so far been identified as necessary for access to the sale area.
+Office review of inventory data and aerial/satellite imagery indicates merchantable timber is likely present within the sale area, but the operability has not been field verified and has geology that indicates it may have soil stability risks in some areas.
+Approximately 0.9 miles of new road construction would likely be needed for access to the sale area.
+Access to this sale area will require the use of the 6245000 Road.
+Anadromous streams of interest are streams #108-30-10400 and #108-40-10430.
+ADF&G will be consulted prior to layout with respect to wildlife and fisheries habitat.
+The Petersburg Borough will be coordinated with respect to resources of concern in the area.